Playwriting & Poetry by Emma Goldman-Sherman

 Emma teaches and offers dramaturgy, coaching and support to writers and other artists at https://www.bravespace.online/ and they write weekly on Creativity and Wholeness here: https://goldmansherman.substack.com/

-Emma has taught at the University of Iowa, Washington & Lee University, The Dramatists Guild of America, The Literary Managers and Dramaturgs of the Americas, PlayPenn, the Alliance of Jewish Theatres, Great Plains Theatre Conference, NYPL and many other venues.
+Emma has taught at the Dramatists Guild Institute, PlayPenn, University of Iowa, Washington & Lee University, The Dramatists Guild of America, The Literary Managers and Dramaturgs of the Americas, PlayPenn, the Alliance of Jewish Theatres, Great Plains Theatre Conference, NYPL and many other venues.

 As a poet, Emma was told to stop writing poetry by a professor at the University of Iowa who asked Emma to promise to stop.
-This was back when they didn’t know they were autistic, and they took everything quite literally.
-It wasn’t until the pandemic when they were diagnosed that they decided they didn’t have to uphold that promise anymore.
+Back when they didn’t know they were autistic, they took everything quite literally and promised.
+Diagnosed during the pandemic, they realized they didn’t have to uphold that promise.
 Freed to write poetry again, Emma has been making up for all that lost time (30 years).

 AWARDS INCLUDE: